raspberrypi/documentation/configuration/external-storage.md

     sudo blkid
     ```
 2. Find the disk partition from the list and note the UUID.
 For example, `5C24-1453`.
-3. Edit the fstab file using a command line editor such as nano.
-Run the following command:
+3. Edit the fstab file using a command line editor such as nano:

     ```
     sudo nano /etc/fstab